MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-download.md

 - Each x64 symbol package may require 640 MB or more.
 - Symbol packages are non-cumulative unless otherwise noted, so if you are using an SP2 Windows release, you will need to install the symbols for the original RTM version and for SP1 before you install the symbols for SP2.

-## Symbol Package Installation Instructions
-The symbol download packages are listed by processor type (x86, Itanium, and x64) and build type (retail and checked).
+The symbol download packages are listed by processor type (x86, and x64) and build type (retail and checked).
 Almost all customers require the symbols for the retail version.
 If you are debugging a special version of Windows with extra debugging information, then you should download the symbols for the checked version.

-## Symbol Resources, Support, and Feedback
+## Symbol Resources and Feedback

-To learn more about using symbols and debugging, see [Debugging Tools for Windows](https://docs.microsoft.com/windows-hardware/drivers/debugger/index).
+To learn more about using symbols and debugging, see [Symbols and Symbol Files](https://docs.microsoft.com/windows-hardware/drivers/debugger/symbols-and-symbol-files).

 For help with debugging issues, see [Debugging Resources](https://docs.microsoft.com/windows-hardware/drivers/debugger/debugging-resources).

 For information on how to retrieve symbols for a machine that is not connected to the Internet, see [Using a Manifest File with SymChk](https://docs.microsoft.com/windows-hardware/drivers/debugger/using-a-manifest-file-with-symchk).

-Feedback- We are interested in your feedback about symbols.
+We are interested in your feedback about symbols.
 Please mail suggestions or bug reports to [windbgfb@microsoft.com](mailto:windbgfb@microsoft.com).
 Technical support is not available from this address, but your feedback will help us to plan future changes for symbols and will make them more useful to you in the future.

 <section class="section remove-header-rule">